 Students will benefit from many recent updates to the facilities and equipment used in the Engineering Technology program.
 Lecture courses and CAD courses are located in new classroom and laboratory areas in the NECE building.
-Surveying labs use modern surveying equipment including total stations, robotic/spatial total stations, GPS survey receivers and data collectors.
+Surveying labs use modern equipment including total stations, robotic/spatial total stations, GPS survey receivers and data collectors.
 Hands-on structural analysis and material testing labs are held in a new fully equipped laboratory facility in the Armory.

 Transfer Option: Those who may pursue a four-year engineering degree at a later date should consider course modifications in consultation with their advisor.

 GIS Certificate Option: By adding a few more courses, students can complete a GIS Certificate of Completion.
 Refer to the Geographic Information Systems Technician page for complete details on the certificate of completion.